Cold Weather Backpacking – Tips for a Successful Trip

 Once you’re set with shelter, head out for wood and try to get a fire going.
 It may be difficult to find dry wood, so don’t count on a fire every night, but at least try.
 Just heading out to gather wood is activity and will help keep you warm.

-You can also do some jumping jacks or jog in place to get the blood flowing.
+You can also do some jumping jacks or jog in place to get your blood flowing.

-Have a hot meal with warm liquid like tea which will brighten your spirits and help heat you up.
+Have a hot meal with warm liquid like tea which will brighten your spirits and help warm you up.
 If you’ve got a fire going – enjoy.

 With no fire, you may have to retire to the tents early and just enjoy some time alone with a podcast, book, or maybe do a little writing.
 Don’t worry though, you’ll be getting up early.